 1994 - Saddam is appointed as prime minister of Iraq.
 In an effort to break the trade sanctions Saddam masses Iraqi troops near the Kuwait border in October but is forced to back down.

 A US Senate committee, meanwhile, reports on its investigation into the possible impact on the health of Gulf War veterans of dual use chemical and biological substances exported from the US to Iraq.
-The report finds that from 1985 to 1989 pathogenic, toxigenic, and other biological research materials were shipped to Iraq by US firms and that the exports were approved and licensed by the US Department of Commerce, with shipments continuing up until November 1989.
+The report finds that from 1985 to 1989 pathogenic, toxigenic, and other biological research materials were shipped to Iraq by US firms and that the exports were approved and licenced by the US Department of Commerce, with shipments continuing up until November 1989.